wilsonmar/wilsonmar.github.io/shop/index.md

 [_] PROTIP: The Android mobile battery charger enables me to charge one battery while another is being used.

    PROTIP: The ability to remove and replace batteries is why I went with Android S3 rather than iPhones.
 But there are precious few models left that do.
+Alas, Verizon doesn't serve its 3G technology.

 [_] A Google Cast HDMI plug and micro-USB electrical with a long chord to project to a TV from your laptop.